Environmental Services

 Less is More: Services + Solutions for Reducing Waste

-We’ve created a new Resource Recovery Plan to guide recycling, composting and landfilling in the RDCK over the course of the next decade.
-The Plan is currently awaiting approval from the Ministry of Environment and Climate Change Strategy, but is already informing how the RDCK is managing waste for the long-term.
+In 2022, the RDCK submitted a Resource Recovery Plan to guide recycling, composting and landfilling in the RDCK over the course of the next decade.
+The Plan is currently informing how the RDCK is managing waste for the long-term.

 Organic Waste Diversion